alexeyraspopov/react-warehouse/README.md

 If a component requires data queried from different sources where one piece depends on another, you can bypass "render as you fetch" pattern and request data directly where it's going to be used.

+Note: `useResourceSync()` only works with pre-defined resources since it can't rely on the component's state.

 ```javascript
 import { useResourceValue, useResourceSync } from 'react-warehouse';